claireFriedrich/ProjectBA3/README.md

 - look at last year's code to get an idea of how we did it
 - look at the code of the groups and make sure that everything is fine

-All this is done on sunday, so the day before the exercice session.
+All this is done on saturady/sunday, so the day before the exercice session.

 **Organisation for the code of the groups**:

 - git clone each group repository on local computer
-- each week, `git clone` the group repository to get the newest version
+- each week, `git pull` the group repository to get the newest version
 - execute the code and see if it works

 **Feedback for the groups each week**: